sdiehl/wiwinwlh/tutorial.md

 Strictness
 ----------

+There are several evaluation models for the lambda calculus:

 * Strict - Evaluation is said to be strict if all arguments are evaluated before the body of a function.